-This course provides the Court Reporting/Captioning student vocabulary lessons and corresponding dictated material of a medical nature, i.e., areas involving the body systems and functions, psychological and physical diseases, as well as drugs, with a focus on root words, prefixes and suffixes.
+This course provides the Court Reporting/Captioning student medical vocabulary and corresponding dictated material of a medical nature, i.e., areas involving the body systems and functions, psychological and physical diseases, and drugs, with a focus on root words, prefixes and suffixes.
 The student is also instructed on the methods of researching medical information such as names and descriptions of diseases and drugs.